 “Well.”
-My sponsor seemed at loss for words.
+My sponsor seemed at a loss for words.
 “I guess that’s everything, then.
 I wish you all the best.”

 He signed off, his avatar blending into a formless slate before fading away completely.
-The Gaze registered his absence next: SouthSea Apparel, Inc. has unfollowed you.
+The Gaze registered his absence next: SouthSea Digital Apparel, Inc. has unfollowed you.
 Great.
 Expected.
 Not really newsworthy.

-Except that they were half my income.
+Except that they were a quarter of my income.

 I sighed.
 It happened, sometimes.
 My audience was fickle, like the lights outside my glass-paned windows.
 There was always something brighter out there outside the fringe, beyond the limits of my projectors.
 There was always something more: more urgent, more dangerous, more newsworthy, more true.
 Another avatar, another outfit, another lit projection that could finally make me belong.

 So I flicked a switch, altering my image into something different.

 He stood, looking down at his newly reformed body in the light.
 The Gaze had rendered him in browns and blues, a fancy leather jacket that held a fringe of purple around the edges.
 Nice.

 “Call Boyega,” he said, and the wall system obliged.

 Soon his boyfriend was standing in front of him.